 DNS Benchmark – Create Custom DNS List Optimized For Your Location

 This feature of DNS Benchmark allows you to create a list of DNS servers that are optimal for your location.
 It checks out the different public DNS services available and sorts them in order of speed.
 It also marks the different rows showing the DNS servers with Red and Orange if it finds any faults with those DNS servers.
 It tells you the meaning of these Red and Orange DNS servers in the Conclusions tab.
-Based on these sorted result, you can choose to replace your current DNS service with the fastest ones available without any issues.
+Based on these sorted results, you can choose to replace your current DNS service with the fastest ones available without any issues.

 If you intend to change your DNS servers after running the tests, check those DNS servers for their capability to handle phishing and malware.
 You may run a search with the DNS owners’ name to know if they offer ample phishing protection.
 In my case, though DNS Benchmark showed Google DNS on the top of Comodo, I preferred to use Comodo DNS as the latter offers both malware and phishing protection.